 Asset Holdings Structured Data Cabling

-Available Data Limited
+Available Data Lir Limited

-Last Condition Survey 2022
+Last Condition Survey 20 2022

-General Co ndition Rating % Assets \$CRC
+General Co ondition Rating % Assets \$CRC

 Assessment 1 Near Perfect 15 \$100,000

 of Condition 2 Good 55 \$280,000

 3 Satisfactory 25 \$155,000

 4 Very Poor 5 \$10,000

 5 Unserviceable 0 \$0

 Total 100.00 \$545,000

 Main Findings Structured cabling is required to provide connectivity from staff equipment to the core ICT infrastructure.
 Major components of the structured cabling in the Administration building have been replaced as part of the building refurbishment program.
 Some of the structured cabling across Council buildings is of an obsolete standard, leading to intermittent and poor performance.
 Council is implementing a program of works to remediate its ICT infrastructure to industry standard.
 Where existing structured cabling is non-compliant to category 5e Standards (ratified in 1999), the cabling will be replaced.
 Where the existing structured cabling is of category 5e or

-greater, it will be certified to ensure the Standard is met.
-New cabling installations will be compliant to the category 6a standard (ratified in 2008).
+gre ca fied to ensure the ill be compliant to Standard is met.
+New